East Runton Windmill

 East Runton Windmill is a grade II listed tower mill at East Runton, Norfolk, England which has been converted to residential accommodation.

 History

 The first record of this windmill is its appearance on Bryant’s map of Norfolk published in 1826.
-The mill was owned by Joseph Baker in 1836.
+The mill was owned by Joseph Baker in 1836 following his marriage with Susan Dawson in 1804.
 He was a miller and brickmaker.
 The mill was to let in 1843.
 On 1 November 1860 a fifteen year old girl named Martha Holman was struck by one of the sails and knocked unconscious.
 The mill was working until at least 1908, when Ronald Hall was the miller, but it was derelict in 1926.

 The mill still had a cap in 1937, but the sails and fantail had been removed by then.
 By 1949, the mill had been stripped of machinery.
 The tower retained the remains of the cap frame in 1984.
 In 2003, the mill was converted to residential accommodation, with a new cap and fantail added.